 Tim practices civil litigation out of our Vancouver office, with a particular focus on Aboriginal, constitutional, administrative, and commercial law.

-Tim is an experienced and creative lawyer who seeks practical and strategic results for his clients, whether through litigation or negotiation.
+Tim is an experienced and creative lawyer who seeks practical and strategic results for his clients, whether through litigation or negotiations.
 He advocates for his clients before the courts and regulatory bodies.
-He has litigated long trials and public inquiries, has been counsel in over 10 Supreme Court of Canada cases, and has navigated a variety of regulatory processes.
+He has litigated long trials and public inquiries, has been counsel in over 10 Supreme Court of Canada appeals, and has navigated a variety of regulatory processes.
 Recognizing that the best results are often achieved out of court, Tim also helps his clients achieve negotiated solutions, supported by strategic and robust litigation strategies.

 Tim grew up in Vancouver.
 He was called to the bar in 2004 after studying law at the University of Toronto and clerking at the BC Court of Appeal.

 Successfully challenging British Columbia’s abdication of environmental assessment decision-making power over the Northern Gateway pipeline: Coastal First Nations v.
 British Columbia (Environment).

 Representing the Gitxaala Nation before the Supreme Court of Canada in the landmark Tsilhqot’in Nation appeal on Aboriginal title.

-Representing several First Nations before the National Energy Board regarding Kinder Morgan’s Trans Mountain Expansion Project.
+Representing several First Nations before the National Energy Board and in Crown consultations in respect of the Trans Mountain Expansion Project.

 Acting for the Stó:lō Tribal Council before the Cohen Commission of Inquiry into the Decline of Fraser River Sockeye Salmon.

-- Representing the Vancouver Police Department before the Missing Women Commission of Inquiry.
+Representing the Vancouver Police Department before the Missing Women Commission of Inquiry.

-- Representing the Amicus Curiae in the “Polygamy Reference”, which concerned the constitutionality of the criminalization of polygamy.
+Representing the Amicus Curiae in the “Polygamy Reference”, which concerned the constitutionality of the criminalization of polygamy.

 Acting for the City of Vancouver in litigation and regulatory proceedings against Canadian Pacific Railway in respect of the Arbutus Corridor.

 Acting pro bono for the BC Civil Liberties Association before the Supreme Court of Canada in R. v.
 National Post (freedom of the press) and R. v.
 Jordan; R v.
 Williamson (right to be tried within a reasonable time).